erez-o/docsforge/docs/additionalSettings.md

 ### markdown_commonmark_gfm

 If true, renders markdown using github flavored commonmark.
+By default also supports github's commonmark extensions - table, strikethrough, autolink, tagfilter, tasklist.

 If false, renders using conventional markdown.